SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - the supreme lord to whom even those nithyasUris are no match

 - having supremacy such that even those nithyasUris who are at par with emperumAn are not a match for his true nature

 - for his divine form (padi), even cloud (vAnam (sky) represents mEgam (cloud)) is not a match

 - paviththiran sIr – having purity to make such divine beautiful form available for samsAris (worldly people) too; sIr – such emperumAn‘s auspicious qualities;

-- sediyAr …. – the dense/abundant difficulties (such as avidhyA (ignorance), etc) of this material realm which blocks my experience of such qualities; approached such emperumAn, experienced him in all directions, deeply immersed in him; I, who is fully existing for him, fully experienced him, placed my feet on the heads of yama et al (won-over death) and became blissful. vAy maduththup parugi – quenched my great thirst.
+- sediyAr …. – the dense/abundant difficulties (such as avidhyA (ignorance) etc) of this material realm which block my experience of such qualities; approached such emperumAn, experienced him in all directions, deeply immersed in him; I, who am fully existing for him, fully experienced him, placed my feet on the heads of yama et al (won-over death) and became blissful. vAy maduththup parugi – quenched my great thirst.

 - kaLiththEnE – Just like worldly matters are filled with sorrow, experience of bhagavAn is fully joyful.